Star Trek (2009): Reboot or Multiverse?

 It has long been debated among the fans whether a prequel movie with many visual "updates" and certain liberties in the historical facts and the character development would still qualify as being in the same continuity, or whether it would have to be classified as a "reboot".
 Could it still be canon?
 After the release of the first photo of the redesigned Enterprise and the movie trailer in November 2008, Roberto Orci, executive producer and screenwriter, gave this question a new twist in an interview with Trekmovie.com.
 All quotes in my essay are from this interview.

-The following considerations predate the release of the movie and I will not update them now that far more facts are available, but they are mostly still valid.
-For a more recent take on the continuity issues in "Star Trek (2009)", please refer to Dealing with Continuity Issues of the Abramsverse.
+The following considerations predate the release of the movie.
+I have not updated them with more recent facts, but they are mostly still valid.
+For an up-to-date take on the continuity issues in "Star Trek (2009)", please refer to Dealing with Continuity Issues of the Abramsverse.

 Roberto Orci: "If you look at quantum mechanics and you learn about the fact that our most successful theory of science is quantum mechanics, and the fact that it deals with probabilities of events happening.
 And that the most probable events tend to happen more often and that one of the subsets of that theory is the many universe theory.
 Data said this [in "Parallels"], he summed up quantum mechanics as the theory that 'all possibilities that can happen do happen' in a parallel universe."